owncast/owncast/README.md

 ## Building from Source

+### Backend

+The Owncast backend is a service written in Go.

 1. Ensure you have the gcc compiler installed.
 1. Install the [Go toolchain](https://golang.org/dl/) (1.16 or above).
 1. Clone the repo. `git clone https://github.com/owncast/owncast`